Grimsby Town F.C.: Colours and strip

 Since the introduction of the black and white bar stripes in 1910, the GTFC kits have featured exclusively red, black and white.
 The only exceptions to this are the corporate colours used in a sponsor logo and the yellow/gold trim used between 2001 and 2003.
 The official GTFC club logo first appeared on the club kit in 1974.

+Grimsby Town announced for their game on 26 February 2023, that they would wear a special one-off shirt that promotes green energy, with the sponsor being labelled "Europe's Green Town" in nod towards the "Food Town" sponsorship of the 1990s.

 Stadium

 Grimsby Town play their home games at Blundell Park in Cleethorpes.
 This is the club's fourth stadium.
 They originally played at Clee Park until 1879, they then moved to Lovett Street for a single season, before returning to Clee Park for a further nine years.
 The Mariners then moved to Abbey Park until 1899 before a move to Blundell Park, the club's current stadium.

 In 1953 the club introduced its first floodlights to the ground and with that enabling Grimsby Town to play night-time fixtures.
 Tall floodlights were purchased second hand from Wolverhampton Wanderers in 1958 and installed in 1960 at a cost of £9,000 which was raised by the supporters club, they have illuminated matches ever since when required.
 However, in 2019, these original lights were replaced with newer, brighter lights.
 Three of the four original pylons remain.
-The stadium has had an all-seated capacity of just under 10,000 in recent years, being in and around 27,000 before the stadium was made all seated in 1995.
+The stadium has had an all-seated capacity of just 8,777 in recent years, being in and around 27,000 before the stadium was made all seated in 1995.
 The club's demise from the second tier of English football, down to the fourth meant the expansion seating was removed.
 This brought the overall capacity down from around 12,000 to what it is today.
 Situated inside the Findus Stand at Blundell Park, is "McMenemy's Function Suite", named after former manager Lawrie McMenemy.